multiplealiases/multiplealiases.github.io/_posts/2025-05-03-what-does-saving-creditable-seed-mean.md

 An [ioctl(2)](https://www.man7.org/linux/man-pages/man2/ioctl.2.html)
-is a very generic mechanism, but in essence it's a means of sending a request to a device driver
-(via a device node) to Do Stuff with it.
+is a very generic mechanism, but in essence it's a means of sending a request to a device driver[^device-driver] (via a device node) to Do Stuff with it.

-The first argument is a file descriptor to a device node, and the second is the moral equivalent of a (per-device driver[^device-driver]) enum representing the operation you would like to perform on it.
+The first argument is a file descriptor to a device node, and the second is the moral equivalent of a (per-device driver) enum representing the operation you would like to perform on it.
 What the rest of the arguments mean, what their types are,